-- 4.13 Final bonus rates are declared at the discretion of the Board on the advice of the Actuary.
+4.14 Final bonus rates are declared at the discretion of the Board on the advice of the Actuary.
 The levels of final bonus rates are reviewed at regular intervals, not less frequently than annually, but more frequently when significant changes in investment markets dictate.
-At present, final bonuses declared by the Society are based on the sum assured and annual bonuses received.
-For the Income Bond, final bonuses are based on the accumulated fund and for the ISA/ JISA contracts they are based on either the accumulated fund or premiums received in specific tax years, depending on the type of ISA/JISA (withdrawals made prior to a claim are recognised as 'last-in first-out'). - 4.14 In stable market conditions the Board would not expect to reset final bonus rates between declarations.
+At present final bonuses declared by the Society are based on

+- the sum assured and annual bonuses received.
+For the Income Bond final bonuses are based on the accumulated fund and for the ISA/ JISA contracts they are based on either the accumulated fund or premiums received in specific tax years, depending on the type of ISA/JISA (withdrawals made prior to a claim are recognised as 'last-in first-out'). - 4.15 In stable market conditions the Board would not expect to re-set final bonus rates between declarations.
 However, in the event of a significant change in economic circumstances or extreme market volatility that could adversely affect the surplus expected to be available for distribution, the Board can use its discretion to alter final bonus rates at any time.
-This includes the power to reduce final bonuses to zero.

-- 4.15 Any final bonus is generally only paid on claims where the policy has been in force for a minimum number of years varying by type.
-A lower final bonus may be paid if the policy is surrendered before its scheduled maturity date. - 4.16 With-profits policies which become claims prior to the bonus declaration for the year are entitled to an interim final bonus at the relevant final bonus rate as set by the Board at the previous declaration date or any subsequent alteration.
+This includes the power to reduce final bonuses to zero. - 4.16 Any final bonus is generally only paid on claims where the policy has been in force for a minimum number of years varying by type.
+A lower final bonus may be paid if the policy is surrendered before its scheduled maturity date. - 4.17 With-profits policies which become claims prior to the bonus declaration for the year are entitled to an interim final bonus at the relevant final bonus rate as set by the Board at the previous declaration date or any subsequent alteration. - 4.18 No final bonuses are payable of the Society's non-profit, CTF or other unit-linked contracts.